 BigCommerce will set up and host your online store for you.
-You don’t need an in-house IT team to design or maintain your website because you may choose from pre-built and customized themes.
-BigCommerce processes payments interact with popular apps and manage shipping and fulfillment as an end-to-end solution.
+You don’t need an in-house IT team to design or maintain your website because you can choose from pre-built and customized themes.
+BigCommerce processes payments interacts with popular apps, and manages shipping and fulfillment as an end-to-end solution.
 You won’t have to rely on as many apps or extensions, which could save you money.

 What is Magento 2?

 Magento currently powers over 250,000 online stores, so it’s clearly a popular choice.
 However, it’s an open-source platform, meaning anyone can use it for free, but only if you have ample coding knowledge.
 If you have your own developers in-house.
 Your web team can customize your site as needed.
 You’ll have complete control over design and functionality.
 Or you can work with an agency to create your website.

 Magento or Magento 2 is an updated version that was released in 2015.
 It brings up to date with the latest development practices with top-notch functions.

 Magento 2 allows anyone to alter their website code.
 This implies they rely on external or third-party developers to create platform improvements and plug-ins.
 As a result, developers have complete creative control over the design and configuration of a website.

 Each platform’s popularity among eCommerce businesses and the general public varies.
 According to BuiltWith, Magento is used to create 9% of all eCommerce sites.
 Apparently, compared to BigCommerce, Magento has outperformed in terms of widespread interest on the internet.